Sreeja375/HackAI/README.md

-# HackAI
-# HackAI 🚀
+# HackmateAI

-HackAI is a hackathon companion application that helps teams generate ideas, plan tasks, and build projects efficiently.
+HackmateAI is a hackathon companion application that helps teams generate ideas, plan tasks, and build projects efficiently.

 ## Features